The genius behind Ben Duckett and an England innings that twisted reality

 In India’s history, they have only failed to defend a target of north of 350 twice.
 The first time was in England in 2022 when the home team chased in 378.
 And the second was today in their very next match on these shores.

-In total, four of England’s ten highest successful run chases in Test history have come during the Bazball era.
+In total, four of England’s 10 highest successful run chases in Test history have come during the Bazball era.
 And the man leading from the front is Ben Duckett.

 Join our commenting forum